ajitkumargiri/Parquet-Application/readme.md

+Feature: Web Application Testing

+  Background:
+    Given the browser is open
+    And the base URL is set to "http://example.com"

+  Scenario: User logs in
+    Given the user is on the login page
+    When the user enters "username" into the "username" field And the user enters "password" into the "password" field And the user clicks the "login" button
+    Then the user should be redirected to the dashboard And the page title should be "Dashboard"

+  Scenario: User logs out
+    Given the user is logged in
+    When the user clicks the "logout" button
+    Then the user should be redirected to the login page And the page title should be "Login"

+  Scenario: User searches for an item
+    Given the user is on the search page
+    When the user enters "search query" into the "search" field And the user clicks the "search" button
+    Then the search results should be displayed
+    And the results should contain "expected result"

+  Scenario: User adds an item to the cart
+    Given the user is on the product page for "product name" When the user clicks the "add to cart" button
+    Then the cart should contain "product name"

+  Scenario: User checks out
+    Given the user is on the cart page
+    When the user clicks the "checkout" button
+    And the user enters "shipping address" into the "address" field And the user enters "payment information" into the "payment" field And the user clicks the "confirm" button
+    Then the order confirmation should be displayed And the confirmation message should be "Order placed successfully"

+  Scenario: User registers
+    Given the user is on the registration page
+    When the user enters "new username" into the "username" field And the user enters "new password" into the "password" field And the user enters "email" into the "email" field And the user clicks the "register" button
+    Then the user should be redirected to the welcome page And the welcome message should be "Welcome new username"

+  Scenario: User resets password
+    Given the user is on the forgot password page
+    When the user enters "email" into the "email" field And the user clicks the "reset password" button Then a password reset email should be sent to "email" And the confirmation message should be "Password reset email sent"

+  Scenario: User navigates to a page
+    Given the user is on the home page
+    When the user clicks the "link" link
+    Then the user should be redirected to the "target" page And the page title should be "target title"

+  Scenario: User fills out and submits a form
+    Given the user is on the form page
+    When the user enters "text" into the "textfield" field And the user selects "option" from the "dropdown" field And the user checks the "checkbox" checkbox
+    And the user clicks the "submit" button
+    Then the form submission should be successful
+    And the success message should be "Form submitted successfully"

+  Scenario: User interacts with a modal
+    Given the user is on the modal page
+    When the user clicks the "open modal" button
+    Then the modal should be displayed
+    When the user clicks the "close modal" button
+    Then the modal should be hidden

+  Scenario: User interacts with a dropdown
+    Given the user is on the dropdown page
+    When the user clicks the "dropdown" button
+    Then the dropdown options should be displayed
+    When the user selects "option" from the dropdown Then the selected option should be "option"

+  Scenario: User interacts with tabs
+    Given the user is on the tabs page
+    When the user clicks the "tab" tab
+    Then the "tab content" content should be displayed

+  Scenario: User views and interacts with notifications
+    Given the user is on the notifications page
+    When a notification with the message "notification message" is displayed Then the user clicks the "dismiss" button
+    And the notification should be hidden

+  Scenario: User performs a drag and drop
+    Given the user is on the drag and drop page
+    When the user drags the "source" element to the "target" element Then the "target" element should contain the "source" element

+  Scenario: User verifies page content
+    Given the user is on the "page" page
+    Then the page title should be "title"
+    And the "element" element should be visible
+    And the "element" element should contain "text"

+  Scenario: User interacts with a date picker
+    Given the user is on the date picker page
+    When the user selects "date" from the "date picker" field Then the "date picker" field should contain "date"

+  Scenario: User uploads a file
+    Given the user is on the file upload page
+    When the user selects "file path" from the "file upload" field And the user clicks the "upload" button
+    Then the file should be uploaded successfully
+    And the success message should be "File uploaded successfully"

+  Scenario: User downloads a file
+    Given the user is on the file download page
+    When the user clicks the "download" button
+    Then the file should be downloaded successfully

+  Scenario: User verifies API response
+    Given the user makes a GET request to "api/endpoint" Then the response status code should be 200
+    And the response body should contain "expected data"

+№################

 Certainly!
 Here's how you can adapt the feature steps for web application testing using Playwright with Java.
 First, you need to set up Playwright for Java.

 Setting Up Playwright with Java